isomerpages/isomerpages-govtech/media/events/_posts/2024-03-05-stack-developer-conference-2024.md

 * speak about a topic at our plenary or lightning talks; or
 * conduct technical workshop(s) for conference attendees

-For more details, visit the [Developer Portal](https://www.developer.tech.gov.sg/communities/events/conferences/stack-conference-2024/overview.html)!
+For more details, visit the [Singapore Government Developer Portal](https://www.developer.tech.gov.sg/communities/events/conferences/stack-conference-2024/overview.html) today!

+*Closing date for proposals submission: 17 May 2024*